slz4025/mini-suite/README.md

 ## What does it currently support?

 This is still in active development.
-I am currently working on the spreadsheet.
+I have mostly finished the markdown editor and am currently working on the spreadsheet editor.

-## Why are you doing this?

-1. Because it's fun and I'm learning a lot.
-2. Because I want a good user experience on my machine.

-## How do I try it out?
+## How do I use the markdown editor?

+The markdown editor allows you to create a wiki of inter-linking markdown files.

 Setup the environment:
 ```
-cd {spreadsheet|document}
+cd document
 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt